 Dr Jessica C. Fisher is currently a Co-PI and Postdoctoral Research Associate on the project Woodland Biodiversity for Human Health and Wellbeing Across Britain, funded by the Woodland Trust.
 Previously, Dr Fisher worked on a project Environmental Spaces and the Feel-Good Factor: Relating Subjective Wellbeing to Biodiversity (RELATE) led by Professor Zoe Davies.
 This European Research Council-funded project aimed to understand which components of nature and biodiversity play a role in human wellbeing.

 Dr Fisher gained a BSc in Zoology from Newcastle University before completing an MRes in Biodiversity Evolution and Conservation from University College London.
 Jessica joined DICE in 2016 as a PhD student.

 Her PhD used research methods from ecology, geography and environmental psychology to examine human-nature interactions in urban Guyana.
 During her PhD, Jessica spent time working with Natural England through a UKRI-funded Policy Internship, contributing to redevelopment of the ‘Monitoring Engagement with the Natural Environment’ (MENE) survey (now the People and Nature survey).

 Dr Jessica C. Fisher is a member of the Durrell Institute of Conservation and Ecology.

 Dr Fisher’s research interests cross traditional disciplinary boundaries using mixed research methods to tackle social and environmental challenges in biodiversity management.
-Her expertise also includes ecological survey methods, participatory video, quantitative questionnaires, structural equation modelling and data visualisation.
+Her expertise also includes participatory visual methods (video, photo elicitation), quantitative questionnaires, structural equation modelling, ecological survey methods, and data visualisation.